aday1/glsl-vjay/README.md

   - (-) Previous Shader
   - (+) - Next Shader

+  - Hit A to send ON to RemoteAddy2 (Curtis)
+  - Hit B to send OFF to RemoteAddy2 (Curtis)

   A foreground Shader for video routing running on port 4001 - Spouting at 640x480 (For a nice square video routing layer) A background Shader for video routing running on port 4000 - Spouting at 3200x360 (Maggies Art Space - Melbourne)